eferrada/GBE_SSAPs/CODE2/README.md

 ```
 function [  ] = rangeCorr ( dom1, dom2, sampleSize )
 % This function compares the preference profiles between the equivalent sites of
-% dom1 and dom2, by generating __sampleSize__ randomizations of replicates with Pearson correlation coefficients ranging
+% dom1 and dom2, by generating "sampleSize" randomizations of replicates with Pearson correlation coefficients ranging
 % between 0.5 and 1.0.
 %
 % dom1: ID domain 1.
 % dom2: ID domain 2.
-% range1, range2 : lower and upper range of Confidence Intervals.
-% sampleSize: Total samples
+% sampleSize: Total randomization samples

 ```